ashfurrow/blog/source/blog/2015-06-15-let-s-do-something.html.markdown

 <!-- more -->

 People noticing this is _awesome_ – we need to be aware of the lack of diversity in our industry and our community and we should call out problems like this when we see them.
-And there's a way to be constructive when giving criticism, a way to make things better.

-One of my friends was being quite negative, so I tried to turn that frustration into positive action.

-"Let's make a new list, an awesome list, of diverse industry awesome people!"
+I asked a friend, who was of the same mind, "let's make a new list, an awesome list, of diverse industry awesome people!"

 My friend correctly pointed out the inappropriateness of me, a white dude, making a list of underrepresented iOS people.
 That's a great point.